makyo/writing/work/claw17/disappearance.md

 We exchanged nods daily for the first two weeks I lived here, then simple pleasantries for the next two.
 He came off as soft spoken out of being content with where he was in life, and he was.

-A week or so into my second month staying in that little studio, and he's invited me over to the patio behind the office (which, I supposed, was also his home) to discuss arrangements for the future.
+A week or so into my second month staying in that little studio, and he's invited me over to the patio behind the office (which I suppose is also his home) to discuss arrangements for the future.

 "Discussing arrangements", however, has turned into sharing half a bottle of rum while sitting in deck chairs.
 The rum's fantastic, but comes out of a vodka bottle.
 The glasses are half-pint canning jars.